sat939/grocery-store-api/README.md

     ```
 **Steps to run the application**

-* There is no flyway migration scripts for db yet, so, one should have mysql set up in their local, configure the properties according to your local db config in `application.properties`.
-Run the db.sql file to load the data.
+* Run `docker-compose up -d db` to spin up the database
 * Clone the repo
 * If gradle is set up in local
     * Run `gradle build `
-    * Then `gradle bootRun`, the server will be up on the port 8000
+    * Then `gradle bootRun`, the server will be up on the port 8000 writing the initial database scripts to the db
 * If not, open up the project in intelliJ IDE, open the `src/main/kotlin/com.kiranaStore.api/ApiApplication.kt` and run the fun `main`.
 IntelliJ should pick up the spring-kotlin application and run the app on port 8000.